Unique Dynamic Torque Compensation

 The paraglider will turn to one side just as long as full power is used.
 The paraglider will only return to straight flight when the throttle comes down to level flight.

-At a low RPM the the static compensation may be too much, At high RPM it won´t be enough.
+At a low RPM the the static compensation may be too much but at high RPM it won´t be enough.

 The SCOUT is different